ReserveJudgement/SocialCOMPACT-Leaderboard/README.md

 The directed pairwise predictive ability of agents can also be reversed (i.e. "how well did other agents predict this agent's action?") to give us a "transparency" metric for each agent.
 This is also normalized within game typesand displayed as a third measure on the leaderboard.

+Why these metrics?
+- Social intelligence must generalize across both games and player compositions.
+An Elo score is comparative between players.
+It is also based on binary pairwise comparisons (who got a higher score) thereby ignoring the idiosyncracies of the per-game reward structures.
+- Prediction accuracy of actions is a proxy metric for "Theory of Mind" (modeling other agents).
+Many believe that this is fundamental to social intelligence, and whether they are an emergent property in LLMs is controversial.
+- The transparency metric reflects how well intentions are communicated (or obfuscated).
+Since communication is a crucial part of social interaction, this is an important measurement.
+- It isn't clear how prediction or transparency (or other social metrics that aren't in the current leaderboard) might lead to different outcomes.
+Experiments with LLM agents can shine new light on how elements such as "Theory of Mind" or clear communication relate to actual performance in social settings.

 ## Instructions for Running Games

 In the scenario.toml file, define a name and an environment for each participant.